MMXXVI · Vol. 11

 The 18-month roadmap

-The roadmap is deliberately broken into three phases of roughly six months each.
+The contract sets three working periods of roughly six months each.

 Phase one: anchor and pipeline